The best bathroom extractor fans to combat condensation and damp

 Reasons to avoid

-Plus, while looks aren't always everything, this is a beaut that will easily fit with most modern bathroom ideas.
-Sleek and smooth, the white finish will blend in with any type of bathroom decor.
+Plus, while looks aren't always everything, this is such a simple, unobtrusive design that will easily fit with most modern bathroom ideas.
+Sleek and smooth, the white finish will also blend in with any type of bathroom decor.

 The timer can be adjusted between periods of 30 seconds and 30 minutes, and the fan comes with a two-year manufacturer's guarantee.